Reflection calculus and conservativity spectra: Expressibility of iterated reflection

 The first two of these claims are proved by an easy induction on $k$.
 The third one is a consequence of a more general theorem that any variable-free formula of $\Rc$ is equivalent to a word.
 An explicit rule for calculating such an $A$ is also well-known and related to the so-called \emph{Worm sequence}, see \cite[Lemma 5.9]{Bek05en}.

-We consider the set of words $(\Wo_n,<_n)$ modulo equivalence in $\Rc$, together with its natural representation in $\EA$, as an elementary well-ordering.
-For each $A\in \Wo_n$, let $o_n(A)$ denote the order type of $\{B<_n A:B\in \Wo_n\}$ modulo $=_\Rc$.
-In a formalized context, the ordinal $o_n(A)$ is represented by its notation, the word $A$, however we still write $o_n(A)$, as it reminds us that $A$ must be viewed as an ordinal.

-From the reduction property we obtain the following theorem that was stated in \cite{Bek04} in a somewhat more restricted way.
+We consider the set of words $(\Wo_n,<_n)$ modulo equivalence in $\Rc$, together with its natural representation in $\EA$, as an elementary pre-wellordering.
+Recall that, for each $A\in \Wo_n$, $o_n(A)$ denotes the order type of $\{B<_n A:B\in \Wo_n\}$ modulo $=_\Rc$.
+In a formalized context, the ordinal $o_n(A)$ is represented by its notation, the word $A$, however we still write $o_n(A)$, as it reminds us that $A$ must be viewed as an ordinal and indicates which system of ordinal notation is considered.
+From the reduction property we obtain the following theorem that was stated as Theorem 6 in \cite{Bek04} in a somewhat different way.
+We provide a proof for the reader's convenience, though it is nearly the same as in \cite{Bek04}.